-The existential fear of losing freedom and being trapped in routines and rules may also color a parents permissive parenting strategies.
+The existential fear of losing freedom and being trapped in routines and rules may also color a permissive parent's parenting strategies.

-If a parent has history of feeling deprived of freedom and choice, their permissive parenting strategy may simply be a projective issue imposed on the child.
+If a parent has history of feeling deprived of freedom and choice, their parenting strategy may simply be a projective issue imposed on the child.

 Therefore the parent is reluctant to impose any restraints on their child because of the feeling that "My child shouldn't have to go through the same things I did!"